 Soulhouses

 Produced for the show Sacred Ground cur.
-Anissa Touati at MAH, Geneva.
+Anissa Touati at MAH, Geneva 2024.

-Brown clay, fused glass beads, crystal, enamels and volcanic rock.
+Brown clay, fused glass beads, crystal, enamels and volcanic rocks.

 pictures_Emile Barret and MAH Genève